 If you’re still not sure where to start after reading all this information, don’t worry – help is coming.
 Via their research, Drs.
 Acosta and Camilleri have come up with a “multi-omics” blood test to help guide your weight loss.
 This test looks at multiple obesity-related biomarkers found in the blood, including hormones, proteins and genes1.
 Based on these biomarkers and information about your diet/lifestyle, their proprietary artificial intelligence algorithm can give a pretty accurate estimate of what your obesity phenotype is.
 While this test is not yet available, it is expected to be out later this year.

 Looking for something available now?
 One thing to remember is that lifestyle changes, such as diet/exercise/sleep, still remain the core of weight loss.
 Let’s go back to all those factors that we talked about before: the timing of when we eat, our physical activity levels, sleep patterns and even our gut bacteria.
 Try working on improving one or more of these things and take notes on what works and doesn’t work for you.
 Bring your findings to an obesity/weight management specialist (the Obesity Medicine Association has a list here for those interested) and jump start your routine now.
-Then, when better testing is available, use it if you need it, but hopefully, you’ll already be ahead of the game in uncovering your own secret to weight loss.
+Then, when better genetic testing is available, use it if you need it, but hopefully, you’ll already be ahead of the game in uncovering your own secret to weight loss.